Ballykeel Dolmen

 • Accessibility – this is a generally flat route, with little in the way of gradient and no steps.

-• Refreshments – there is quite a good lunch-time restaurant in Brownlow House.
-You will come across various other cafes, coffee shops, a bakery, and convenience stores on your clue hunt.
+• Refreshments – there is quite a good lunch-time restaurant in Brownlow House; other options in the town.

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.